lynnfaraday/aresmush.com/tutorials/config/website.md

 ### character_gallery_group and character_gallery_subgroup

 By default, the character gallery page shows characters organized into tabs by Faction and then into sub-groups by Position.
 You can change this by editing the two character gallery settings to be any two groups.
 For example, on BSG:U the gallery was organized by Department then Position.

+The main group is required, but you can set subgroup to an empty string (`""`) if you don't want to sub-sort.

 ### left_sidebar